Table

 A table should display at least two columns.

-Do not use the small viewport size table on large viewports.
+Do not use the small viewport size configuration in large containers or viewports.